marziehf/marziehf.github.io/_pages/talks.md

 ### Upcoming Talks and Events
 <hr>

+- Invited talk at **University of Michigan**.
+Michigan.
+March 2026.
+- Invited talk at **SIAS Lab, University of Amsterdam**.
+Amsterdam.
+Febreury 2026.
 - Speaker at **Women in AI Research** podcast.
 Online.
 Febreury 2026. [[x]](https://women-in-ai-research.github.io/)
 - Keynote talk at **SWORD AI Summit** on *What We Measure Is What We Build: Rethinking Evaluation of LLMs*.
 Porto.
 November 2025. [[x]](https://aisummit.swordhealth.com/)
 - Speaker at **10th INESC TEC Autumn Forum** on *Building Human-Centric Models from Global Voices*.
 Porto.
 November 2025.